 Investment Opportunity

-PHIOGEN is seeking $20 million in Series A financing to advance lead program PHI-UI-01 through IND-enabling studies and a first-in-human clinical trial for recurrent urinary tract infections caused by drug-resistant E. coli.
+PHIOGEN is seeking $15 million in Series A financing to advance lead program PHI-UI-01 through IND-enabling studies and a Phase 1b clinical trial for recurrent urinary tract infections caused by drug-resistant E. coli.

 Funding will also accelerate PHI-BI-01 (bloodstream infections/sepsis), expand manufacturing to GMP readiness, and support operational scale-up.